GiggleBard/ling-529-example-repo/README.md

 A more detailed greeting.
-Hello!# ling-529-example-repo
+Hello!